twesleyb/COVID-19/README.md

 ## Data Sources

-Data in the repository are sourced from the upstream `CSSEGISandData/COVID-19` data repository currated by the __Johns Hopkins University Center for Systems Science__ and __Engineering__ [(JHU CSSE)](https://systems.jhu.edu/).
+Data in the repository are pulled from the `CSSEGISandData/COVID-19` data repository currated by the __Johns Hopkins University Center for Systems Science__ and __Engineering__ [(JHU CSSE)](https://systems.jhu.edu/).